major macro economic indicators

 - Strategically located at the centre of trade routes between Asia and the Middle East

-- Low levels of capital public spending due to debt servicing burden
+- Low levels of public capital expenditure due to debt servicing burden

 - Lack of infrastructure